The Pulse

 Credits: China Daily

 The Chinese are known pioneers, and recently they proved it yet again after launching a pioneering hybrid power system, with two strange towers in the Antarctic.
 This station is China’s fifth Antarctic research station, located on Inexpressible Island in Terra Nova Bay, East Antarctica.
-The station is said to accommodate 80 people during the summer and 30 in the winter, which means they have a high demand for power in a place that is deemed inhabitable for long periods.
+The station is said to accommodate 80 people during the summer and 30 in the winter, which means they have a high demand for power in a place that is deemed uninhabitable for long periods.

 Two strange towers in the Antarctic